MRtrix3/mrtrix3/docs/installation/windows_install.rst

 an external module.

-The simplest way around this is simply to invoke the build script of the main MRtrix install directly.
+The simplest way around this is simply to invoke the build script of the main *MRtrix3* install directly.
 For example, if compiling an external project called ``myproject``, residing in a folder alongside the main ``mrtrix3`` folder, the build script can be invoked with::